 Mr. Monticello was born and reared in Willow City, North Dakota, and his parents imparted to him a keen appreciation for history as they homeschooled him there.
 "They piled on the history books, and I just read and read," he recalled in an interview.
 "I think he had read every history book in the public library by the time he was twelve," his mother Louisa added.
 "But we made sure that he wasn't just filling his head with facts.
 We wanted him to understand their significance and how things were inter-related," emphasized his dad Brian.
-Louisa and Brian also were resolute about doing everything they could to lead Brian and his eight siblings toward anti-grunge lives, and while they all have embraced the anti-grunge philosophy, Brian took it particularly to heart.
+Louisa and Brian also were resolute about doing everything they could to lead James and his eight siblings toward anti-grunge lives, and while they all have embraced the anti-grunge philosophy, young James took it particularly to heart.

 At 16, he won the All-North Dakota Anti-Grunge Essay Contest.
 "After that, people started stopping me in the street, and often, I had to defend my views-- but I never regretted having entered the AGEC," said Monticello.
 At 18, he was invited to work for the Willow City Citizen as a copy editor and fact checker.
 "That job was easy," Monticello fondly reminisced, adding, "Lots of times I already knew whether an article was factually correct or not from my reading, but what really surprised me was how often I thought I knew something and double-checked it to learn that I was wrong!"
 Nevertheless, Monticello was promoted to city desk reporter after only two years.
 The paper's owner, Gus Farrell, told us, "We knew we had a bright guy working for us and we wanted to make sure that we didn't hold him back."